singnet/dev-portal/docs/ai-developers/snet-cli.md

 ```sh
 '{"image_type": "jpg", "file@b64encode@image": "1.jpeg"}'
 ```

 If we remove the b64encode modifier from the previous example, then we will pass 1.jpeg image in binary format without base64 encoding.

+If we remove the b64encode modifier from the previous example, then we will pass 1.jpeg image in binary format without base64 encoding.